Ada-Developers-Academy/core-interlude-2/current-events/activity-current-events.instructor.md

 There are a lot of barriers to being able to talk about these thoughts openly.

-- BIPOC are punished for bringing up topics that "cause problems" to white people
+- BIPOC are punished for bringing up topics that "cause problems" for white people
 - Women are socialized to avoid conflict, or to avoid conversations or opinions that could create conflict
 - Trans people are asked to minimize themselves, and to not ask for rights
 - Many groups face prejudice around how they're able to engage in critical discussion